inmanturbo/envoy-galera-cluster-manager/README.md

 ## Ansible alternative
-for those who prefer scripting to yaml!
+For those who prefer scripting to yaml!
+PHP has come a long way
 ## Todo

  - [ ] Find secure way to send mysql pass inline automatically